Aerial view of lakefront homes and lakes in Windermere Florida

 Many buyers who choose Windermere do so specifically because they want separation from commercial activity while still being close to it.
 Dr. Phillips provides that proximity.
 Windermere provides the buffer.

 Some buyers look at both areas before deciding.
-That is smart.
-They are different products, and the right choice depends on what you prioritize in your daily life.
+That's smart.
+They're different products, and the right choice depends on what you prioritize in your daily life.

 Windermere vs Winter Garden